Hunter X. Harville-Moxley at the keyboard — where the journey began.

 I’ve arranged Chinese pop ballads for intercultural choirs, led hymnody in 150-year-old sanctuaries, and scored symphonic works that reflect on grief, death, and spiritual transformation.
 I’ve taught private students, directed church music programs, and curated musical experiences that blur the line between art and liturgy.

-My approach is both mystical and methodical—rooted in historical sacred language, symbolic analysis, and rigorous structure.
+My approach is both mystical and methodical—rooted in the historical language of sacred music, symbolic analysis, and rigorous structure.
 I believe in the enduring power of sacred music not only to enrich worship but to shape culture, community, and imagination.

 What I’m Building